cawka/cs118-spring2016/project-1.md

 ## Revisions

+* **April 8, 2016**: Added sample code for name resolution and multi-threading (discussion slide deck is uploaded to CCLE).
 * **April 2, 2016**: Added general hints of the project and instructions how to set up environment
 * **March 29, 2016**: Added basic project description